 New Canaan Public Schools will open on a two-hour delay Wednesday, as follows:

 The winter storm that struck New Canaan Tuesday morning left behind less snow than expected—just two inches where forecasters called for up to five—though it also created what officials called hazardous road conditions throughout town.
 The Fire Commission canceled its 7:30 p.m. meeting due to the messy roads, Chairman Jack Horner said.
 (The Board of Finance held its regular evening meeting as scheduled.)

 On a day when the public schools were closed and New Canaan Library closed early, a snowy morning turned into a sleeting and rainy night as temperatures hovered near freezing and authorities urged motorists to stay in if possible.
 Fire Chief Jack Hennessey reported no snow-related emergencies late Tuesday.
 The National Weather Service put New Canaan under a winter weather advisory through midnight Wednesday, saying ice and up to a half-inch of sleet would accumulate overnight.

-Often blood donations fall off during the holiday season; to address that, the Red Cross returns to New Canaan Library for a blood drive on Wednesday, December 5 from 11 a.m. to 4 p.m.
+New Canaan Library will host a Red Cross Blood Drive on Friday, February 8 from 9 a.m. to 2 p.m.
 To support participation the Library will, on that day, waive any existing overdue fines for the presenting blood donor.
 There are many reasons to donate blood; from knowing that you might need blood one day to just believing it’s the right thing to do.
 The need to maintain a reliable blood supply is constant and vital; by donating you are helping to change, and perhaps save, a life.
 To participate in this blood drive please register online at newcanaanlibrary.org.
 Donors must bring a positive form of ID.